 As technology has progressed, so has the art of multiplaning.
-The introduction of computer-generated animation (CGI), or 3D animation, made the traditional multiplane technique obsolete.
+The introduction of computer-generated animation (CGI), or 3D animation, made the traditional painting on glass multiplane technique obsolete.
 The last Disney film to incorporate the traditional multiplane camera was “The Little Mermaid,” released in 1989.

 Multiplaning In Adobe After Effects

 After Effects is a visual effects tool that allows animators to create graphics in post-production.
-It can be used to create a variety of different types of animation, including whiteboard (an in-depth tutorial can be found here).
-It’s also very useful in creating multiplaning.
+Used to create a variety of different types of animation, including whiteboard, it can also help automate multiplaning.